Grandhalaya Sarvaswam: Special issues

-The journal occasionally publishes special issues special occasions, devoted to the literature pertaining to a specific subject or event.
-The December issue of every year, devoted to the news, items related to the "National Library Week" celebrations in various public and other libraries in Andhra Pradesh and Telangana.
+The journal occasionally publishes special issues for special occasions, devoted to the literature pertaining to a specific subject or event.
+The December issue of every year, devoted to the news, items related to the "National Library Week", celebrations in various public and other libraries in Andhra Pradesh and Telangana.

 The Andhra Pradesh Library Association, which publishes the magazine, set up their own building in Vijayawada in 1939 and named it after Gadicherla Harisarvottama Rao.
-The association has been preserving all the volumes of the periodical in this building which was instrumental in promoting the library movement in Andhra Pradesh.
+The association has been preserving all volumes of the periodical in this building which was instrumental in promoting the library movement in Andhra Pradesh.